swoldemi/World-Leaders-Facial-Recognition/README.md

 ```
   - You should see Google's Inception CNN begin to download and then training begin.

-10) Use the model to predict the name of a world leader using an image in the `/tf-files/images/testing` directory (possible overfitting :grimace:):
+10) Use the model to predict the name of a world leader using an image in the `/tf-files/images/testing` directory (possible overfitting :grimacing:):

 10a) Again, you can use `autopaste.ahk` to test images for you:
    - control+. will auto-type the command to test the bot against an image of Vladimir Putin
    - control+, will auto-type the command to test the bot against an image of Donald Trump